INV102 (nadolol) – targeted to reverse the cycle of airway inflammation

 - Two key markers of the beta arrestin pathway – ERK1 and MUC5AC – which are necessary for the activation of mucous metaplasia in the airway, showed the most robust changes.
 MUC5AC levels were reduced by 82% in INV102 treated patients, compared to 54% in placebo subjects.
 ERK1 levels were reduced by 47% for INV102 compared with 27% for placebo.

-The feasibility studies for inhaled nadolol are being conducted under a collaboration with 3M Drug Delivery Systems.
-The collaboration encompasses manufacture for toxicology and phase I studies.
-In the period under review, the program has progressed with formulation and device being selected, the manufacture of supplies for toxicology and clinical studies, and the commencement of toxicology studies.
+The feasibility studies for inhaled nadolol were conducted under a collaboration with 3M Drug Delivery Systems.
+The collaboration encompassed manufacture for toxicology and phase I studies.